CloudedRain/ProgStud-Spring25/README.md

 Before automating the Ranked Choice winner calculation, I can do it by hand on some specific data to see what I get.\
 The first step is to add up all the first choices.
 I did this by replacing all the other numbers (besides 1) with something unique to each other that isn't a number.
 ![Step 1](https://github.com/CloudedRain/ProgStud-Spring25/blob/main/Journal%20Images/calculate_winner_step1.png)
+Once only the first choices are actual numbers, you can sum the columns together and put the result at the bottom.
+This will show you who has the most votes initially.
+But, if no candidiate has the majority, we need to start the instant runoff.